DigitalPublishingToolkit/PL-Manual-2016-2017/md/01_mainbody.md

 The PublishingLab is part of [ACIN](http://www.amsterdamcreativeindustries.com), the national talent, knowledge and business network for creative industry and digital technology.
 ACIN was founded by the Amsterdam University of Applied Sciences, the Amsterdam School of the Arts and Inholland University of Applied Sciences.
 ACIN currently hosts eleven other labs such as Art&Technology lab, Fashion&Technology lab, Gamelab, etc. PublishingLab is based in Benno Premselahuis, at the School of Design & Communication from the Amsterdam University of Applied Sciences.
 Students, teachers and researchers work together on applied research with the creative industries and the ICT sector.
 The results will be used in curriculum development and consulting the industry.
 Together with the [Institute of Network Cultures](http://networkcultures.org) (INC), PublishingLab is located on the Amstelcampus Amsterdam.

 ### <span id="whoourinternsare">Who our interns are</span>
 PublishingLab works with students from different backgrounds, offering a wide range of opportunities to its students – from experimenting with digital publishing workflows to testing user interface design.
 We like to work with students who don’t give up easily; who like experimenting with text, typography, code, (moving) images and the opportunities that digital media provide.
 We work with students with design, hacking, writing and many other skills; the teams are multidisciplinary and selected to fit the needs of the project.
-We’re looking for motivated people who respond to opportunities and challenges intelligently, creatively and want to push the boundaries of hybrid publishing.
+We’re looking for motivated students who respond to opportunities and challenges intelligently, creatively and want to push the boundaries of hybrid publishing.

 ### <span id="whoourpartnersare">Who our partners are</span>
 PublishingLab works with various partners, ranging from government institutions, Dutch SMEs, and large international corporations in the field of digital media and publishing.
 Our projects are always shaped in co-creation with our partners.
 Working with partners means the PublishingLab has a good network in Amsterdam's creative industries.
 Recent partners include De Persgroep Nederland, De Persgroep Digitaal, WeekbladpersGroep, UNStudio, Canon, Cinekid, Hogeschool Bibliotheek Amsterdam, Het Vlaams-Nederlands platform Laboratorium Actuele Kunstkritiek, Domein voor Kunstkritiek, rekto:verso, Archined, Piet Zwart Institute and many others.